wso2/docs-is/en/docs/references/extend/rebranding/rebrand-identity-server-uis.md

 ---

-## Step 3: Create the branding preferences json file and css files
+## Step 3: Create the branding-preference.json file and css files

 To customize the branding of a specific tenant or app, we need to create the `branding-preference_<locale>.json` file inside the relevant tenant or app folder.
 For example, the US English branding file should be named: **`branding-preference_en_US.json`**.
 If you want to customize the branding for the `wso2.com` tenant, create the `branding-preference_en_US.json` file inside the `extensions/branding/wso2.com` folder.